nirmata/kubecon-na24-multi-tenancy-micro-segmentation/README.md

 Multi-tenancy is enforced based on namespaces and `workspaces`, which provide a segmentation boundary for a collection of namepaces.

 The application for the demo is Guestbook.
 It consists of 2 tiers:
-- Frontend: the Guestbook PHP app
+- `Frontend`: the Guestbook PHP app
-- Backend: a Redis leader and follower
+- `Backend`: a Redis leader and follower

 Kyverno policies are used to auto-generate namespace and workspace level Cilium network policies and provide guardrails for application network policies based on application tiers.